The pandemic/post-pandemic period was the perfect time to show leadership.

 The metro area's top administrators, educators and teachers have had to deal with a lot of uncertainty and upheaval.
 They are probably the hardest-working people in the city, second only to the health care workers.

 Memphis Business Journal’s next group, Women Who Lead: Honoring the top female educators from kindergarten through grade 12 seemed like a logical choice.

-It is also logical to highlight the achievements of women who have broken the glass ceiling, and helped define the organizations they work for.
+It is also logical to highlight the achievements of women who have smashed through the glass-ceiling and helped define their organization.

 The editorial team of MBJ has selected women who have qualities that define leadership.
 These include keeping school operations running smoothly, developing curriculums, and adjusting technology processes.
 They also possess the leadership necessary to promote student success in classrooms and on campuses.